electrocucaracha/k8s-Distroless-demo/README.md

 ### Outcomes

-- Successfully reduced image size from 841MB to just 39.5MB.
+- Successfully reduced image size from 842MB to just 39.5MB.
-- Lowered deployment time significantly, from 41.79 seconds to 10.04 seconds.
+- Lowered deployment time significantly, from 44.78 seconds to 10.38 seconds.
-- Achieved a 13x reduction in data transfer from the private local registry to the seven Kubernetes worker nodes.
+- Achieved +23x reduction in data transfer from the private local registry to the seven Kubernetes worker nodes.

 Using Distroless images can lead to monthly cost savings and minimize traffic congestion.